tbrowder/CSV-Table/README.md

   * Automatic determination of separator character

     Unless the field separator is selected otherwise, the default is 'auto' and the first data line is searched for the most-used separator character from this list: `|`, `;`, `,` and `\t`.
 Other non-space characters may be used but are probably not tested.
 File an issue if you want to add a separator not currently specified.

+  * Row names

+    Row names can be used if the "$has-row-names" option is entered with the constructor.
+Then you can get cell values by row and column name as shown in this example repeated from above:

+    ```raku
+    say $t.rowcol("water", "Feb"); # OUTPUT: «10.80␤»
+    ```

+    Note the names are case sensitive.
+A non-case-sensitive option may be provided in a future release.

 Limitations
 -----------